HoupingY/EA-GCL/README.md

 </p>

 ## **Previous description**
 The code is attached to our paper: "Unbiased and Robust: External Attention-enhanced Graph Contrastive Learning for Cross-domain Sequential Recommendation" (ICDMW 2023).
-If you want to use our codes or datasets in your research, please cite our paper.You can access the preprint version of our paper on ARXIV at:[](https://arxiv.org/abs/2310.04633).
+If you want to use our codes or datasets in your research, please cite our paper.[You can access the preprint version of our paper on Arxiv at:](https://arxiv.org/abs/2310.04633).
 ## **Code description**
 ### **Vesion of implements and tools**
 1. python 3.6